 I’ve become fond of a simple qualifying question:

 Is this helping us both be the best version of ourselves?

 Whether you apply this question to an interaction between two individuals or to whole subsections of a big group, the effect is the same.
 Personally, it gets me to stop thinking about the next few hours or weeks, and helps me to see things in terms of years and defining moments, how the small choices I make everyday actually make me who I am.
 It frames you and the other guy as both having valid goals and things you care about, and things you’re probably both working towards.
 If I’m squeezing the situation too hard, its the wake up call I need to stop.

 Communities can’t thrive if the people in it are treating each other like resources to be exploited.
-Consider what it would be like if the relationship in question gave both parties extra strength and bandwidth so that you could both do what you do better.
-How would that get everyone where they want to go faster?
+Consider what it would be like if the relationship in question gave you both extra strength and bandwidth so that you could each do what you do better.
+How would that get everyone where they want to be faster?
 Or make the relationship more durable?
 This line of thought is an insurance policy.
-First, you start with yourself.
-Then you figure out how to incentivize members to ask themselves this same question, and put the answers into action.

 Recently I’ve had a number of conversations with founders looking for advice on when to bring on a community manager.
 People are increasingly hiring for the role, but the question of when (and whether) it fits into the company is often still a mystery.
 To help everyone figure out what they want and end up happier, I’d like to shed some light for founders and potential candidates.

 Hire a community manager if and when: